Her Name is Leslie Knope, and She is Breaking Barriers for Women in Politics

 7. Lack of Support from Male Peers

 Anecdotally, women elected into office often comment that they felt their male peers would act with entitlement, speak over them, or minimize their contributions, often without malicious intent.
-Elected men in minority groups also noticed these patterns from their white male coworkers but expressed greater confidence in calling out the behaviour of their peers than their female counterparts.
+Elected men in minority groups also noticed these patterns from their cis-white male coworkers but expressed greater confidence in calling out their peers' behaviour than their female counterparts.

 8. Glass Ceilings, Cliffs, and Unwinnable Seats